IBMDevConnect/AIonCloud/README.md

   - Lab 4: Deploy your Model as API Using WML Pipeline

+In this Lab , we will discuss about building a predictive model using a credit history based dataset.
+Data is fit using the RF approach to create the predictive Model.

+Python notebook can be downoaded from here...https://github.com/krishnac7/theWatsonStudioExperience/blob/master/notebooks/loanEligibilityWML.ipynb

   - Lab 5: Data Model – Build a Recommendation Engine

   - Lab 6: Deep Learning – Build a GAN based